 There are so many amazing areas of study to choose from in college and for many students, it can be difficult to make a decision on what to study.
 Because college is both an investment of time and money, choosing areas of study that you’re most interested in and/or can help jumpstart your career is key.

 In addition to their major(s), many students also choose a minor– a shorter series of courses in a specific subject that are usually 30 or fewer credits (vs. up to 64 with a major) that don’t culminate in a degree, but still provide a thorough education in that subject.
 A minor can allow you to take classes you will enjoy that might not be offered as part of your major.
 Some colleges even allow students to choose more than one minor!
 If you're thinking about choosing a minor in college, here are some strategies to help you decide.

 What should I minor in?

 Take some time to brainstorm and consider what you’d like to minor in.
 Explore your school’s catalog of minors and the required courses and time commitments for each to get a better understanding of what’s doable for your schedule.
 Here are some questions you can ask yourself as you brainstorm:

-- Will I have fun?
+Will I have fun?
 Your minor doesn’t have to complement your degree or help you land a job - it can just be in a subject that interests you!
 For example, your major might be in business, but your minor might be in something totally unrelated like guitar performance.
-College is the time to try new things and explore your interests, after all!
+College is the time to try new things and explore your interests!

 Talk to your counselor or academic advisor